 Language first

-The vast majority of deaf and hard-of-hearing children are born into hearing families.
-Parents often have limited or no knowledge about how to communicate with their deaf child.
-Consequently, deaf and hard-of-hearing children only begin to learn (signed) language at school, resulting in a delay in reading comprehension.
-When a child has early and consistent access to a language it will benefit from these steps toward literacy.
-Kentalis International Foundation is committed to sharing the expertise from the Kentalis organization with developing countries on how to support the language-to-literacy transition of deaf and hard-of-hearing children in the age group of 1 – 5 years old.
+Most deaf and hard-of-hearing children are born into families who can hear.
+Unfortunately, these parents often lack knowledge on how to communicate effectively with their deaf child.
+As a result, these children may only start learning sign language when they attend school which can lead to a delay in their reading comprehension.
+It is crucial for a child to have early and consistent access to language to improve their literacy skills.
+Kentalis International Foundation is dedicated to sharing the expertise of the Kentalis organization with developing countries to help support deaf and hard-of-hearing children aged 1-5 years old with their language-to-literacy transition.

 We focus on: